EbrahimHoosen/2321330.github.io/report.md

-I created a github account, made a repository and added files to the repository. i also deployed a web page
+I created a github account, made a repository and added files to the repository.
+I also deployed my web page